 In the feature engineering stage, feature scaling has been performed to the dataset.
 However, the performance of the algorithm is indifferent to features with or without scaling [].
 In both case, the prediction accuracy was 81.04% to the PCA applied dataset.
 Therefore, the machine learning algorithm is implemented to the dataset without scaling.

+Selecting final features

+The features which contains most prominent information about the full set of data should be selected during the feature selection process.
+A forest of trees from the training set (X, y) is being built, the importance of the features has been established.
+The final ranking of the features in the dataset (chronological importance) is documented in Table 3: Importance of the selected features.

+Table 3: Importance of the selected features